luseverin/ROUGE_database/README.md

 # como_project4
 ## Instructions
-1. Clone the repo, go to branch impact_extraction_multiprompt_clean
+1. Clone the repo, go to branch main
 2. Install the environment using conda env create -f ifrc_llm_311.yml
 3. Run pip install -e . to install src package
 4. Run python -m spacy download en_core_web_sm to install spacy model
 4. Set-up your paths by changing them in data.py
+5. Set-up your API keys by changing them in client.py

-To reproduce the analysis, run the scripts in the following order:
+To reproduce the analysis, run the scripts according to their numerical order.
-1. preproces_reports.py
-2. llm_extraction.py
-3. postprocess_results.py

 ## Content

-### Notebooks
+### Analysis
 List of the following notebooks, for data validation, pre-processing, post-processing, results analysis :
-- data_flag_checks.ipynb : Inspect the type and amount of flags raised
-- data_post_process.ipynb : Inspect post-processing of impact
 - download_external_sources.ipynb : Download IFRC Monty and IFRCGo data from API
-- gather_label_reports.ipynb : Gather manually labelled reports from several sources
-- gather_quanti_impact.ipynb : Inspect the gathering of quantitative impact
-- geocoding.ipynb : Inspect succesive steps of the geocoding
-- impact_postprocess.ipynb : Postprocess extracted impact
-- inspect_flags.ipynb : Inspect the type and amount of flags raised
-- inspect_header.ipynb : Inspect selection of header (impact text)
 - labelled_extracted_row_matching.ipynb : Matching of labelled and extracted impact data
-- preprocess_IFRC_reports.ipynb : Preprocess raw IFRC reports
+- open_data : User guidelines to open the database from different formats
 - result_data_overview.ipynb : Plots and overview of extracted impact
 - validation_accuracy.ipynb : Accuracy scores for validation
 - validation_coverage.ipynb : Coverage scores for validation